 Farming was also important in New Testament times.
-Jesus talked frequently about the land and its products in his teachings, showing that he was familiar with farming techniques.
+Jesus talked often about the land and its products in his teachings, showing he was familiar with farming techniques.
 Matthew 13, for example, contains four farming parables.

 The major festivals in Israel were closely linked with the farmer's annual cycle.
 The Feasts of Passover and Unleavened Bread were celebrated at the beginning of the barley harvest.
 Fifty days later came the Feast of Weeks, or Pentecost, when the wheat harvest began.
 The Feast of Tabernacles, or Ingathering, took place when the harvest was complete.

 Sowing and ploughing began in about the middle of October at the time of the early rains.
 This was followed by harrowing and weeding.
 The later rains were vital for ripening the crops, and the rainy season usually ended around early April.
 Harvesting began with the barley harvest, around the middle of April.
 The gathering of the grain harvest, the summer fruits, and the grapes lasted until August and September, although the last olives were finally picked in November.

 After settlement in Canaan the Hebrews became predominantly farmers.

 Drawing Water, example of a Shakeyehz: 1894 photograph